Rossana Boyd, Principal Lecturer; Ph.D., Louisiana State University. Bilingual and ESL education.

-Pamela E. Harrell, Associate Professor; Ed.D., University of Houston.
-Science teacher quality; science teacher effectiveness.
+Pamela Esprívalo Harrell, Associate Professor; Ed.D., University of Houston.
+Science teacher quality and teacher effectiveness.

-Kelley King, Assistant Professor; Ph.D., University of Texas at Austin.
+Kelley King, Associate Professor; Ph.D., University of Texas at Austin.
 Historical approaches to educational research; qualitative studies of pre-service teachers’ learning.

 Jamaal R. Young, Assistant Professor; Ph.D., Texas A&M University.
 Culturally-responsive mathematics teaching as related to the educational needs of African American children; multicultural STEM project-based learning; preparation of pre-service mathematics teachers to work with diverse learners; literature synthesis and meta-analysis methodology.

-The Master of Education degree in Teaching at the University of North Texas is an innovative program that allows you to earn a masterís degree and teacher certification simultaneously.
+The Master of Education degree in Teaching at the University of North Texas is an innovative program that allows you to earn a master’s degree and teacher certification simultaneously.

-You start working toward your degree in our Online Secondary Education Teacher Certification Program before eventually enrolling in more specialized masterís classes.
+You start working toward your degree in our Online Secondary Education Teacher Certification Program before eventually enrolling in more specialized master’s classes.
 Most students complete their program taking courses entirely online.
 However, certain certification areas and specializations may require courses offered only in a traditional classroom setting.
-Your course work in this program examines issues such as:
+Your course work in this program examines:

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Avenue NW, Suite 500, Washington, D.C.
-20036-1023; telephone 202-466- 7496).
+The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
+NW, Suite 500; Washington, D.C.
+20036; telephone 202-466- 7496).
 This distinction means we meet or exceed strict academic standards for excellence in educator preparation.

-his program requires joint enrollment in and completion of our post-baccalaureate certification program.
-Admission to the certification and masterís programs may be sought concurrently and requires the following steps:
+This program requires joint enrollment in and completion of our post-baccalaureate certification program.
+Admission to the certification and master’s programs may be sought concurrently and requires the following steps:

-3) Complete a second application at www.applytexas.org, selecting Masterís in Teaching as your major (No additional application fee is required.)
+4. Complete a second application at ApplyTexas.org, selecting Master’s in Teaching as your major (No additional application fee is required.)

-In order to meet the state requirements to teach reading at the secondary level, Language Arts and Reading candidates need to complete an additional 6 hours of reading course work.
+In order to meet the state’s requirements to teach reading at the secondary level, Language Arts and Reading candidates need to complete an additional 6 credit hours of reading course work.
 Texas public schools offer reading classes through 10th grade.
-English Language Arts and Reading students should complete 6 hours of reading course work within the 12-hour graduate elective block.
-These courses count toward the certification and masterís degree plan.

-Our department offers a limited number of teaching fellowships and assistantships to help you pay for your graduate education.
+Our department offers several teaching fellowships and assistantships to help you pursue your education.
 These opportunities include working with professors on research grants and projects, serving as a teaching assistant, working with undergraduate students in advising and degree plans, teaching undergraduate classes, or supervising student teaching.

-You may apply for these positions by submitting a letter of application and a current rťsumť to the department chair.
+You may apply for these positions by submitting a letter of application and a current résumé to the department chair.
 The letter should address your strengths and interests.
-Information about other financial aid opportunities is at financialaid.unt.edu.
+Information about other financial assistance programs is available on the Financial Aid website.